 *3 RFID (Radio Frequency Identification) is a technology that uses radio waves to read and write data without contact.
 By attaching a small semiconductor chip that stores an RFID mechanism and information as a tag to each individual product, it becomes possible to carry out fine-grained management of products by reading and writing information with RFID as needed.

-Retail shops that have installed a large number of cameras, various sensors, microphones, and RFIDs, etc. and introduced IoT systems with AI that analyzes in real time what store customer picked up which product have already appeared.
+Retail shops that have installed a large number of cameras, various sensors, microphones, and RFIDs, etc. and introduced IoT systems with AI that analyzes in real time what store customers picked up.
 The customer information that was collected with previous POS systems and point cards could not be collected unless a customer actually purchased a product.
 By utilizing such IoT systems, it becomes possible to know what products a store customer was comparing and what they ultimately bought.

 If you utilize information collected in this way, you can take various measures such as sending special deal information to customer smartphone apps to give them a push, providing a reminder several days later about a product that they were interested in but did not purchase, optimizing the types, placement location, and flow lines of products displayed in the store in order not to miss customers.
 Moreover, if you install sensors on the product shelves and attach RFID tags to the products, you will become able to assess the product display conditions in real time to enable efficient sales that never miss a business opportunity through highly precise inventory management and just-in-time product replenishment.